Certora/certora-run-action/README.md

 ## Usage

-To use this action, add the `Certora Run GitHub Application` to the repository and add following to your GitHub Actions workflow:
+To use this action, add the [Certora Run Application] to the repository and add following to your GitHub Actions workflow:

 ```yaml